kevinolega/minimalchanges/_posts/2019-05-12-obstacles-minimalism.md

 On the left side of the paper, you're allowed to write down items you want to let go or considering letting go.

-This practice serves both as a wishlist and motivation for me to make space.
+This practice serves both as a wish list and motivation for me to make space.

 It also serves as an inventory of what I own.